Laurie0131/test/cryptopkgnotes.md

 1. OpenSSL version was updated to the new 1.1.0g (released at 02-Nov-2017).

 2. OpenSSL git repository was added into EDK II project as one submodule.
-Please refer to CryptoPkg/Library/OpensslLib/OpenSSL-HOWTO.txt on how to    clone / pull main EDKII repo and `openssl` submodule.
+Please refer to CryptoPkg/Library/OpensslLib/OpenSSL-HOWTO.txt on how to    clone / pull main EDK II repo and `openssl` submodule.

 3. The `Cryptest` application was removed from `CryptoPkg`, which was only for unit   test.